Cyber Technology Institute areas of expertise

 - Multi-modal human machine interactions (e.g. touch screen, gesture, speech), personalisation, adaptation, user-centred design

-For more information about CIIRG, please contact Professor Liming Chen, Professor of Computer Science at firstname.lastname@example.org
+For more information about CIIRG, please contact Dr Feng Chen, Senior Lecturer at firstname.lastname@example.org